Frozen (Madonna song): Commercial performance

-In the United States, "Frozen" debuted at number eight on the Billboard Hot 100, and reached the number two position on the chart in the issue dated April 4, 1998.
+In the United States, "Frozen" debuted at number eight on the Billboard Hot 100 with 42,000 units, and reached the number two position on the chart in the issue dated April 4, 1998.
 The song became the sixth single by Madonna to peak at the number two position, surpassing Elvis Presley and the Carpenters for the most number-two songs at the time.
 "Frozen" topped the Hot Dance Music/Club Play chart, while reaching number eight on the Hot Adult Contemporary chart.
 "Frozen" was certified gold by the Recording Industry Association of America (RIAA) in April 1998, and was ranked at number 32 on the Hot 100 year-end chart of the same year.
 In Canada, the song reached a peak of number two on the RPM Singles Chart in its seventh week, being held off from the top position by Natalie Imbruglia's "Torn".

 In the United Kingdom, "Frozen" entered the UK Singles Chart at number one on March 7, 1998.
 It was later certified gold by the British Phonographic Industry (BPI).
-According to Official Charts Company, the song has sold 560,000 copies.
+According to Official Charts Company, the song has sold 560,000 copies, as of 2018.
 In Belgium's region of Flanders, the song debuted at number 23 on February 22, 1998, and reached a peak of number three.
 Similarly in Wallonia, "Frozen" debuted at number 29 and later reached number two.
 In the Netherlands, the track debuted at number 27 on the Dutch Top 40, and reached a peak of number two on March 7, 1998.
 The song reached a peak of number two in Germany, where it remained for six weeks, before spending a total of nineteen weeks on the chart.
 In Italy, with just one day in the stores it already had 30,000 ordered copies.
 On the Swiss Singles Chart, "Frozen" debuted at number four in the issue dated March 1, 1998.
 After one week, the song reached number two, remaining there for eight weeks.
 The song peaked at number one in Spain.

 In Australia, "Frozen" debuted on the ARIA Singles Chart at its peak of number five on March 1, 1998.
 The next week it descended at number nine, returning to its peak on March 15, 1998, and stayed there for another three weeks.
 It was present for a total of 16 weeks on the chart, and was certified gold by the Australian Recording Industry Association (ARIA).
 In New Zealand, the song had a similar run as in Australia, by debuting at its peak of number five on the RIANZ Singles Chart.
 It was present for a total of 12 weeks on the chart.